 - Plain vinegar (5% acidity, 1 gallon): Preserves the cucumbers and provides the characteristic tang.
 I would vote for distilled white vinegar as my first choice.
 My second choice would be white wine vinegar.
 Both kinds of vinegar are widely available, inexpensive, and do not darken the vegetables like red vinegar or apple cider vinegar.

-- Canning/pickling salt (4 tablespoons): Flavors and preserves the cucumbers.
+- Canning/pickling salt (4 tablespoons): This salt flavors and preserves the cucumbers.
 Pickling or canning salt is best as it dissolves easily and doesn't contain iodine or anti-caking agents.
 Kosher salt can be used as an alternative, but avoid table salt due to its iodine and anti-caking agents.

 - Bay leaves (5-6): Provides subtle herbal notes.
 If unavailable, you can omit them, though they do contribute to the depth of flavor.